WilliamZhang20/Diagnosing-Cardiovascular-Disease/README.md

 The gradient boosting [algorithm](https://xgboost.readthedocs.io/en/stable/tutorials/model.html) makes an additional improvement over Random Forest.
 It improves the strength of the model by making newer trees correct the error of past trees.

 As with all supervised learning algorithms, it will optimize to minimize an objective function $$\mathcal{J}$$ of the prediction w.r.t. the target.
-The generic function with a typical a logistic loss & regularization term is:
+The generic function with a typical logistic loss & regularization term is:

 $$\mathcal{J} = \sum_{i=1}^{N} \mathcal{L}(y_i, \hat{y_i}) + \sum_{k=1}^{K} \Omega (f_k)$$